Data of Environmental Management Activities

 < Consolidated >

-• * Third-party assurance for consolidated CO2 Emissions has been received since FY2023.
+• * Third-party assurance for consolidated Scope 1 and Scope 2 CO2 Emissions has been received since FY2023.

 Values assured by the third -party are indicated with an asterisk (★).